Pangloss Music Studio

 Frequently asked questions

-1. I first speak with each student by phone where we exchange questions about experience, methods, goals, motivation, and expectations.
-At the first lesson I assess a few things about their hearing and listening skills with some simple exercises.
+1. I first speak with each student/parent by phone where we exchange questions about experience, methods, goals, motivation, and expectations.
+At the first lesson I assess a few things about hearing and listening skills with some simple exercises.

 2. If they've had lessons or been playing already, I ask for a demonstration and a list of things they've worked on and/or performed.

-3. I ask them to sightread something a few levels below their level of playing and reading (if they read).
+3. If they read music, I ask them to sightread something a few levels below their level of playing and reading.

-4. I begin putting together a starting, individualized plan the first week or weeks, by assigning scale, chord, inversion, cadence, and arpeggios assignments in whole or in part based on their skill level, and provide starter copies until they can order music.
+4. I begin putting together an individualized plan the first week or weeks for scale, chord, inversion, cadence, and/or arpeggio assignments, in whole or in part based on skill level.
+I will provide starter copies until they can order music.

-5. I explain/demonstrate/have them execute, then assign daily technical exercises (developed by John Perry).
+5. I explain/demonstrate/have them execute, then assign short daily technical exercises.

 6. Then, I provide basic points on how to practice efficiently and effectively.
-I also cover how to plan and structure practice, providing a general outline.
+I also cover how to plan and structure practice, and provide a general outline.

-8. If there’s time, I discuss and provide information about how the brain remembers music, the actions necessary to make it on the instrument, and how to train it so that mindless repetition (usually fraught with errors) simplifies learning and saves countless hours of practice time.
+8. If there’s time, I discuss and provide information about how the brain remembers music, the actions necessary to make music on the instrument, and how to train the mind and body so that mindless repetition (usually fraught with errors) is eliminated, which simplifies learning and saves countless hours of practice time.

 This process is shortened and modified for children.